1jour1vin

 Robert Parker

-"The Pinot Noir Geniévrières is extremely refined, powdery, with fine, delicate, infused fruit; a delight to drink now."
-(Le Guide des Meilleurs Vins de France 2020 - RVF) A difficult grape variety to tame on this terroir, it took several years to understand the vine and the winemaking process before Les Geniévrières Pinot Noir finally expressed itself beautifully, as it does here, with delicate notes of red fruit, orange zest, and rose petals.
+“The Geniévrières Pinot Noir is exceptionally refined, with a powdery texture and subtle, delicate, well-integrated fruit; a delight to enjoy right now.”
+(Le Guide des Meilleurs Vins de France 2020 - RVF) A difficult grape variety to master on this terroir, it took several years to understand the vineyard and the winemaking process before the Pinot Noir Les Geniévrières could finally express itself beautifully, as it does here, through delicate notes of red fruit, orange zest, and rose petals.
 Powdery and delicate.

 Buy your Guillot-Broux wines at the best price in a private sale!